Congratulations on starting your dreadlock journey!

 As mentioned before, drying dreads can take forever!
 Especially during the winter months.
 Once you are sure all of the shampoo is out of your dreads, give them all a good squeeze.
 You can even wring them out.
 Wrap them in a towel (a microfibre one is best as you wont get lint in your hair) and give them another squeeze.
 Then, give them a blast with a hair dryer.
 You can get portable drying hoods that go over your head and over the end of your hair dryer and this makes drying your dreads a lot quicker even if they do make you look a bit silly!

-It can take up to a year for your new dreads to lock up properly depending on your hair type.
+It can take a year or two for your new dreads to lock up properly depending on your hair type.
 During this time your dreads are going to go through many stages and change a lot.
 Regular maintenance is really important.
 You should book in to see me about 8 weeks after you have had your dreads created for an Epic Tidy.
 After that you will need to get your dreads maintained every 3-4 months ideally.

 Palm roll your dreads everyday if possible from root to tip.
 Don’t start at the same place everytime because if you dont get around your whole head you will end up with uneven dreads.

 You can also root rub.
 This involves taking the root of your dread and rubbing it against your head in a clockwise direction to help your roots to lock up.
 If you have chosen to have root ties on your new dreads they will help your roots lock up as they grow out so root rubbing probably wont be needed.
 Only root rub every few months.
 Any more than this can cause you scalp issues.